Assumed skill level :

 L4 - 1999/5/26.
 Collapse (Asymmetric, Execution).
 Some reasons to perform this : Attempt to clear a Cravate (Recovery), increase the sink rate, practice recovery from a Collapse (Asymmetric, Recovery).
 To induce : Keep your brakes in hand, and pull down one or a few "A" lines leading to the wing tip.
 For a 50% collapse, you can pull down one "A" riser.
 To recover see Collapse (Asymmetric, Recovery).

-L4 - 2002/3/28.
+L4 - 2014/12/19.
 Frontal Collapse (Execution).
 Some reasons to perform this : Attempt to clear a Knot (Unstable, Recovery) in central "A" lines, practice recovery from a Frontal Collapse (Recovery).
-To induce a small collapse, keep your brakes in hand, pull slowly and symmetrically on A risers until the leading edge folds under.
+To induce a small collapse, keep your brakes in hand, pull symmetrically down and inwards on A risers (will accelerate wing if done too slowly) until the leading edge folds under.
+The reason for also pulling inwards, is to help the tips also collapse (not just the center) reducing the chance of the wing getting into a Shrimp Stall (Recovery).
 For a bigger collapse, increase speed and amplitude of pull.
 This can also happen if you try to make Big Ears (Execution) too quickly.
 To recover see Frontal Collapse (Recovery).

 L4 - 2000/3/10.
 Stall (Theory).
 Stall happens when you have enough reverse flow from the trailing edge over the top surface.
 Stalling depends on how much brake is pulled and for how long.
 You can be pulling less brake and still achieve stall if you wait long enough than a brake pull that produces a quick onset of stall.
 See also : Stall (Full, Execution), Flapping.